Carlos Carrasco (baseball)

-Carlos Luis Carrasco (born March 21, 1987), nicknamed "Cookie", is a Venezuelan-American professional baseball pitcher in the Atlanta Braves organization.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, New York Mets, and New York Yankees.
+Carlos Luis Carrasco (born March 21, 1987), nicknamed "Cookie", is a Venezuelan-American professional baseball pitcher for the LG Twins of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, New York Mets, New York Yankees, and Atlanta Braves.
 Listed at 6 ft 4 in and 224 lb, he throws and bats right-handed.

 Early life

 Carrasco was born in 1987 in Barquisimeto, Venezuela.
 By age 10 he was playing baseball, initially as a third baseman.
 He was discovered by a baseball scout in Venezuela at age 16, and threw for Sal Agostinelli, international scouting director for the Philadelphia Phillies, demonstrating a 91 mph fastball.
 At a young age, Carrasco learned to throw left-handed, in addition to his natural right-handed delivery, but he does not consider himself ambidextrous.

 Career

 Philadelphia Phillies

 Carrasco was signed by the Phillies as an undrafted free agent on November 25, 2003.
 In 2006, Carrasco spent the entire season at the Single-A level with the Lakewood BlueClaws, compiling a 2.26 earned run average (ERA) in 159 1/3 innings pitched.
 He split time in 2007 between the Single-A Clearwater Threshers and the Double-A Reading Phillies.
 Carrasco compiled a 2.84 ERA in 69 2/3 innings pitched at Clearwater and a 4.86 ERA in 70 1/3 innings pitched with Reading.
 Carrasco threw his first no-hitter on August 21, 2007.
 He was on the World roster of the 2006, 2007, and 2008 All-Star Futures Games.

 Entering the 2007 season, Carrasco was ranked as the top prospect in the Phillies organization and the 41st-best prospect in baseball.
 He was still ranked as the top prospect in the Phillies system entering 2008, and was listed as having the organization's best fastball and changeup.